Saranyajothy/Quiz/README.md

 - After clicking Save, it can take some time to get a deployed link.

 # Credits
-- All images in Gallery and About us page of the website were from our canvas.
+- All background images of the website were from our canvas.

-- I learned a lot online via a few YouTube channels, Code with.
+- I learned a lot online via a few YouTube channels and code institue course materials.
+I got code references from the youtube channel 'Brian Design' just for javascript and code space.

 - I like to give credits to the Love math project by Code Institute and it is a wonderful resource for budding developers.

+- My sincere thanks to my classmate 'Rhiannon' and special thanks to 'kavitha' for giving ideas and suggestions.

 # Acknowledgement